wordswords/dotfiles/README.md

 using on a website form.
 6. Use `<tab>` to activate oh-my-zsh's autocomplete plugins.
 For example `git
 <tab>`
+7. Run `repos.sh` to check the branch name of all git repositories under the current directory.
+Very useful when you have a number of different projects that interact with each other and you want to quickly see which repos branches you have checked out.

 # VIM Key bindings